f9-o/NPPCS/README.md

 ## Usage Guide

 ### Accessing the Dashboard
-Once the containers are running, access the application via a web browser:
+Once the system is running, access the user interface via a web browser:
 * **URL:** http://localhost:8000

 ### Operational Views
-1.  **Command Center:** The landing page provides a high-level view of all regional hospitals, weather conditions, and active EMS units.
+1.  **Command Center:** The primary dashboard provides a high-level view of all regional hospitals, current weather impact, and active EMS units.
-2.  **Hospital Detail View:** Select any hospital from the map to view detailed predictive analytics, including the 90-minute load forecast and specific operational alerts.
+2.  **Hospital Detail View:** Select any hospital facility from the map to access detailed predictive analytics, including the 90-minute load forecast and facility-specific alerts.
-3.  **Language Toggling:** Use the toggle button in the navigation bar to switch the interface between English (LTR) and Arabic (RTL).
+3.  **Language Toggling:** Use the toggle button in the navigation bar to switch the interface between English (LTR) and Arabic (RTL) modes.

 ## License
-This project is licensed under the MIT License.
+This project is distributed under the MIT License.
 See the LICENSE file for more details.

 ---
-**Disclaimer:** This software is a prototype designed for demonstration and hackathon purposes.
-It uses simulated data and is not intended for use in actual clinical or emergency response environments without further validation and integration with live production systems.
+**Disclaimer:** This software is a prototype developed for demonstration purposes.
+It utilizes simulated data streams and is not intended for deployment in clinical or emergency response environments without rigorous validation and integration with production systems.